felias-fogg/dw-link/docs/manual.md

 <a name="section423"></a>

-#### 4.2.3 Debugging a UNO that needs a serial connection to the host
+#### 4.2.3 Debugging an UNO that needs a serial connection to the host

 Special considerations are necessary if you want to debug an Arduino UNO that needs a serial connection to the host.
 You may plug a USB cable into the target, but remember to remove the power supply connection from the hardware debugger to the target.